-The SAO can help you find outside scholarships!
+The SAO can help you find outside scholarships.

-Check out our website monthly!
+Check out our website monthly.
 We update a "Scholarship of the Month" link for you to keep your scholarship applications current.

 Lastly, if you are facing a serious financial hardship that will prevent you from being able to return to Liberty, you may want to set up an appointment with a Student Advocate to see if you qualify for any additional aid.

-Get in touch with us!
+Get in touch with us.
 Every person’s situation is unique and we will do our best to evaluate your need and assist in whatever way we can.

 To process an official withdrawal from Liberty University you must stop by, in person, to meet with the Student Advocate Office.
-Please keep in mind that withdrawing during a semester has enormous financial repercussions nearly 90% of the time.
+Please keep in mind that withdrawing during a semester has significant financial repercussions nearly 90% of the time.
 It is our job to help you find a way out.